Home NAS Setup in India: Complete Storage Guide

 JBOD (Just a Bunch of Disks)

 No redundancy.
 Each drive is independent.
-Maximum capacity but if any drive fails, all data on that drive is lost.
+Maximum capacity, but if any drive fails, all data on that drive is lost.
+Poof.

 Best for: Nobody.
-Seriously, do not do this for important data.
+Seriously, don't do this for important data.
+I've seen people try.
+It always ends badly.

 Important note: RAID is not a backup.
-RAID protects against drive failure, but it does not protect against accidental deletion, ransomware, fire, theft, or corruption.
-You still need an off-site backup — even if that is just a periodic copy to a USB drive that you store at a friend's house or a parent's home.
+Let me say that again.
+RAID is NOT a backup.
+RAID protects against drive failure, but it doesn't protect against accidental deletion, ransomware, fire, theft, or corruption.
+You still need an off-site backup — even if that's just a periodic copy to a USB drive stored at a friend's house or a parent's home.
+I think people mix this up more than any other storage concept.

 Hard Drive Recommendations for NAS

 Not all hard drives are created equal.
-Desktop drives are designed for 8-hour operation.
+Desktop drives are designed for maybe 8-hour operation cycles.
 NAS drives are designed for 24/7 operation with multiple drives vibrating in an enclosure.
+Big difference.
+Huge difference, actually.

-Both WD Red Plus and Seagate IronWolf are solid choices.
+Both WD Red Plus and Seagate IronWolf are solid picks.
 WD Red Plus drives use CMR (Conventional Magnetic Recording) technology, which is preferred for NAS use.
-Avoid the non-Plus WD Red variants, which use SMR (Shingled Magnetic Recording) — SMR drives have degraded write performance during sustained operations like RAID rebuilds.
+Avoid the non-Plus WD Red variants — they use SMR (Shingled Magnetic Recording), and SMR drives have degraded write performance during sustained operations like RAID rebuilds.
+Learned that one the hard way.
+Well, from forums.
+But the point stands.

 SSD Caching

-If you have an M.2 slot available on your NAS hardware, adding an SSD cache can dramatically speed up frequently accessed files.
+If you've got an M.2 slot available on your NAS hardware, adding an SSD cache can dramatically speed up frequently accessed files.
 A 256 GB NVMe SSD (Rs 2,000-3,000) used as an L2ARC read cache in ZFS or an SSD cache in Synology DSM makes browsing photo libraries and file searching feel instantaneous.

-This is not a requirement — it is an optimization.
-Start without it and add later if you feel the HDD speeds are limiting.
+Worth noting — this isn't a requirement.
+It's an optimization.
+Start without it and add later if you feel the HDD speeds are limiting your experience.
+You might not even notice the difference for basic file serving.

 Setting Up Plex / Jellyfin for Media Streaming

-This is the fun part.
+Okay, now for the fun part.
 Once your NAS is running, you can set up a personal Netflix-like media server.
+I suspect this is why half of you are reading this article in the first place.

 Plex

 Plex is the more polished option with apps for every platform — Android TV, Fire TV, Roku, iOS, Android, web browsers.
-The free tier handles local streaming.
-Plex Pass (Rs 400/month or Rs 10,000 lifetime) adds hardware transcoding, lyrics, and live TV.
+The free tier handles local streaming just fine.
+Plex Pass (Rs 400/month or Rs 10,000 lifetime) adds hardware transcoding, lyrics, and live TV support.

 # Install Plex on TrueNAS Scale